What does “raigetsu” mean in Japanese?

 - 来 : a kanji character often used as a prefix to add the meaning of ‘next’, ‘coming’, ‘following’, or such.
 This kanji can also be found in other words like “raishuu” and “rainen“.

 - 月 : a kanji character widely used to mean a month in Japanese.
-This can also work as a plural noun.
-Learn more about Japanese plural.
 This kanji can also be found in other words like “kongetsu” and “sengetsu“.

-From these two kanji characters, we can understand that “raigetsu” literally means ‘next month’.
-What its kanji characters express is completely in line with its meaning.
+From these two kanji characters, we can understand that “raigetsu” literally means ‘next month’ in Japanese.
+So, what its kanji characters express is completely in line with its meaning.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
 In many cases, kanji characters tell us a lot about meanings of words they form.
 Actually, here, we could get the better understanding of “raigetsu” through the detailed kanji check above.
 Then, let me explain how to use it through the example sentences below.